pandas-dev/pandas/doc/source/user_guide/io.rst

-All URLs which are not local files or HTTP(s) are handled by `fsspec`_, if installed, and its various filesystem implementations (including Amazon S3, Google Cloud, SSH, FTP, webHDFS...).
+All URLs which are not local files or HTTP(s) are handled by `fsspec`_, if installed, and its various filesystem implementations (including Amazon S3, Google Cloud, Hugging Face, SSH, FTP, webHDFS...).
 Some of these implementations will require additional packages to be installed, for example
 S3 URLs require the `s3fs